CHrlS98/aodf-toolkit/README.md

 GPU-accelerated python implementation of ODF filtering algorithm for asymmetric ODF estimation in diffusion MRI.

 ## Installation
 The application can be installed using `pip`.
+The application is tested with `python 3.10`.
+We recommend installing the application inside a virtual environment (see python `venv` instructions [here](https://docs.python.org/3/library/venv.html)).

 ```
 pip install -e .